 Joy comes and goes, often at the whim of our emotions.
 Have you noticed that?
 In reality, joy is a fruit of the Spirit, which is oh-so-much-more than a feeling.
-As a fruit of God’s Spirit–it is a showing forth of His character, His joy, in us.
+Joy is a fruit of God’s Spirit–it is a showing forth of His character, His joy, in us.
 Kind of makes your head spin, doesn’t it?

 Joy Stealer: Expecting to be there already.